Listed below are applications for or of interest to MASC. Click on the link for more information on a specific application.

 Maryland Center for School Safety (MCSS)

+Formerly known as the Student Focus Group, register to join the MCSS Student Advocacy Program.
 Student advocates provide valuable insight to the Maryland Center for School Safety (MCSS) on the student perspective of school safety within their local community.
+Members also gain experience and knowledge through collaboration with MCSS staff, and other student advocates to promote school safety strategies and events in their local school and community.

 OPPORTUNITIES OUTSIDE OF MASC